alexOlaru0131/Licenta/README.md

 # Bachelor Thesis - Autonomous robot with probabilistic trajectory and object avoidance

-> THE CODE WILL NOT BE SHOWN ONLY AFTER FINISHING THE BACHELOR DEGREE

 <img src="02.
 Imagini/WhatsApp Image 2025-11-17 at 21.57.48_a81f4383.jpg" alt="Photo from the simulator">

 <p align="center">